-The implementation of the measures of the System Defence Plan is the phase consisting in the development and installation of all necessary means and in the procurement of services necessary to allow the activation of the plan; the implementation is carried out by TSOs and notified DSOs and Significant Grid Users which have a major role in implementing the System Defence Plan.
+The implementation of the measures of the System Defence Plan is the phase consisting in the development and installation of all necessary means and in the procurement of services necessary to allow the activation of the plan; the implementation is carried out by TSOs and notified DSOs and Significant Grid Users which have a major role in implementing the System Defence Plan as well as by Defence Service Providers.
 Concerning Significant Grid Users and new type A Power Generating Modules connected on the Distribution System, DSOs will have most of the time a role in the implementation (e.g. roof-mounted PV modules), through the notification process described in the NC.